Best AI Wealth Management Tools, by Use Case

 Short answer

-AI wealth management tools are modern alternatives to traditional robo-advisors and human wealth managers, for people who want to talk through the bigger picture: holdings, allocation, risk, and sometimes tax-awareness.
-Origin is broad for all-in-one planning, PortfolioPilot gives a risk and diversification read, Empower aggregates accounts and tracks net worth, Magnifi is conversational fund research, and Walnut is the AI investing assistant you chat with on the broker you already own.
+AI wealth management tools are software that uses AI to help you manage the bigger financial picture (holdings, allocation, risk, and sometimes tax-awareness), in plain language instead of menus and spreadsheets.
+They are modern alternatives to traditional robo-advisors and human wealth managers.
+Origin is broad for all-in-one planning, Betterment Premium pairs automated investing with a human planner, PortfolioPilot gives a risk and diversification read, Empower aggregates accounts and tracks net worth, Magnifi is conversational fund research, and Walnut is the AI investing assistant you chat with on the broker you already own.
 The deciding question is whether a tool connects to your real accounts and how far it goes, from analysis to planning to acting.
 There is no single best one; match the tool to what you want.
+This guide stays evergreen; for a current-year ranking see our best AI wealth management tools 2026 roundup.
 Walnut is not an investment adviser.

 “AI wealth management” covers a wide range of products, and the things people open are doing different jobs.
 Some plan your whole financial life.
 Some read your portfolio and flag risk.
 Some aggregate every account into one net-worth view.
 A few let you simply talk through what you own.
 The most useful way to tell them apart is not which has the smartest AI, it is whether the tool connects to your real accounts and how much it does once it is connected.
-This guide covers five (Origin, PortfolioPilot, Empower, Magnifi, and Walnut), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
+This guide covers six (Origin, Betterment Premium, PortfolioPilot, Empower, Magnifi, and Walnut), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
+We compare Walnut next to the others throughout rather than saving it for the end, and since this is our site we are plain about the one narrow category it leads and the many it does not.

 What an AI wealth management tool is